akka/akka/akka-docs/rst/java/persistence.rst

 Nested persist calls
 --------------------
-It is possible to call ``persist`` and ``persistAsync`` inside their respective callback blocks and they will properly retain both the thread safety (including the right value of ``sender()``) as well as stashing guarantees.
+It is possible to call ``persist`` and ``persistAsync`` inside their respective callback blocks and they will properly retain both the thread safety (including the right return value of ``getSender()``) as well as stashing guarantees.

 In general it is encouraged to create command handlers which do not need to resort to nested event persisting, however there are situations where it may be useful.
 It is important to understand the ordering of callback execution in those situations, as well as their implication on the stashing behaviour (that ``persist()`` enforces).
 In the following example two persist calls are issued, and each of them issues another persist inside its callback:

-.. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#nested-persist-persist
+.. includecode:: code/jdocs/persistence/LambdaPersistenceDocTest.java#nested-persist-persist

 When sending two commands to this ``PersistentActor``, the persist handlers will be executed in the following order:

-.. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#nested-persist-persist-caller
+.. includecode:: code/jdocs/persistence/LambdaPersistenceDocTest.java#nested-persist-persist-caller

 First the "outer layer" of persist calls is issued and their callbacks are applied.
 After these have successfully completed, the inner callbacks will be invoked (once the events they are persisting have been confirmed to be persisted by the journal).